Claiming Business Expenses

 General Business Expenses

 Most general office expenses are eligible for reimbursement, covering a wide range of costs.
 This includes basic supplies like stationery, phone bills, ink, and printing costs for marketing materials or internal documents.
-Additionally, expenses related to advertising efforts, insurance premiums to protect the business, rent for office space, utilities to keep the office running smoothly, and the purchase of goods intended for resale are all reclaimable.
+Additionally, expenses related to advertising efforts, insurance premiums to protect the business, office rent, utilities to keep the office running smoothly, and the purchase of goods intended for resale are all eligible for reimbursement.

 Insurance